cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

     return mock
 ```

+Invoke Nox again to see that the test suite passes. 🎉

 Mocking not only speeds up your test suite, or lets you hack offline on a plane
 or train.
 By virtue of having a fixed, or deterministic, return value, the mock
 also enables you to write repeatable tests.
 This means, for example, that you